-PLANNED NUMBER OF HOUSEHOLDS SERVED THROUGH: PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED MTW Public Housing Units Leased 48 4 MTW Housing Choice Vouchers (HCV) Utilized 219,588 18,299 Local, Non-Traditional: Tenant-Based^ 4,320 360 Local, Non-Traditional: Property-Based^ 10,920 910 Local, Non-Traditional: Homeownership^ 0 0 Planned Total Households Served 234,876 19,573
+PLANNED NUMBER OF HOUSEHOLDS SERVED THROUGH: PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED MTW Public Housing Units Leased 48 4 MTW Housing Choice Vouchers (HCV) Utilized 219,588 18,299 Local, Non-Traditional: Tenant-Based^ 4,320 360 Local, Non-Traditional: Property-Based [^] 11,304 942 Local, Non-Traditional: Homeownership [^] 0 0 Planned Total Households Served 235,260 19,605

-LOCAL, NON- TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED Tenant-Based Interim Housing - Activity 2020-2 4,320 360 Property-Based Create Affordable Housing Preservation Fund for SCCHA and Affiliate-Owned Properties/Activity 2012-4 10,920 910 Homeownership N/A 0 0
+LOCAL, NON- TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED Tenant-Based Interim Housing - Activity 2020-2 4,320 360 Property-Based Create Affordable Housing Preservation Fund for SCCHA and Affiliate-Owned Properties/Activity 2012-4 11,304 942 Homeownership N/A 0 0 ii.
+Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing

-- "Planned Number of Unit Months Occupied/Leased" is the total number of months the MTW PHA plans to have leased/occupied in each category throughout the full Plan Year. - "Planned Number of Households to be Served" is calculated by dividing the "Planned Number of Unit Months Occupied/Leased" by the number of months in the Plan Year. - ^ In instances when a local, non-traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.
+"Planned Number of Unit Months Occupied/Leased" is the total number of months the MTW PHA plans to have leased/occupied in each category throughout the full Plan Year.

+- "Planned Number of Households to be Served" is calculated by dividing the "Planned Number of Unit Months Occupied/Leased" by the number of months in the Plan Year. - ^ In instances when a local, non-traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.